Norway–Soviet Union relations: Border

 The two countries retained a 195.7 km land border between Sør-Varanger Municipality and Murmansk Oblast.
 There was only one legal crossing point, at Storskog (Norway) and Boris Gleb (Russia), on the E105 road about 15 km east of the town of Kirkenes.

 The border between Norway and the Soviet Union in the Varangerfjord was agreed upon in a treaty from 1957.

 Negotiations on the outside marine border were initiated in 1970.
 Norway claimed, in accordance with the United Nations Convention on the Law of the Sea Article 15 and the Convention on the High Seas, that the border should follow the midline principle, the border being defined by midpoints between the nearest land area or islands, as is normal practice internationally.
 The Soviet Union claimed, based on a decision by Joseph Stalin from 1926, which was not recognized by any other country than the Soviet Union, that the "sector principle" should apply, such that the border should follow meridian lines.
 Most of the disputed area was within what would normally be considered Norwegian according to the relevant international treaties.
 In 1975 the two countries agreed upon a moratorium prohibiting exploration for oil and gas in the disputed area.

-In 1978 a temporary agreement regulating fishery in a 60000 km2 zone, named the Grey Zone (Gråsonen) in some documents from the same time, was signed, which has since been renewed annually.
+In 1978 a temporary agreement, known as the Grey Zone Agreement, regulating fishery in a 60000 km2 zone, named the Grey Zone (Gråsonen) in some documents from the same time, was signed, which has since been renewed annually.
 From the Norwegian side, the agreement was negotiated by Labour politician Jens Evensen and his protégé Arne Treholt, who was later exposed as a Soviet spy and convicted of treason.
 The agreement was highly controversial in Norway.
 Many Norwegians believed that Evensen and Treholt gave too many concessions to the Soviet Union, and that they were motivated by Soviet sympathies.
 The agreement caused consternation in parliament and government, and Evensen had difficulty getting it accepted by his own government, where many held the opinion that he had exceeded his authority.
 The opposition parties criticized Evensen for using the term Grey Zone, because it implied that Norway did not maintain its claim on rightful Norwegian territory in their opinion.
 In an interview with Danmarks Radio in 1990, Treholt, who was then serving a 20-year sentence, admitted that he had acted as an informer for the Soviet negotiators.
 The arrest and conviction of Treholt in 1984–1985 had a devastating effect on Evensen, who withdrew completely from public life in Norway.